Books about cancer

 Not to brag, but if you look at my Goodreads, it’s probably the most productive “reading” period I had in my whole life.
 Although sometimes reading was painful and I fell asleep while reading… and woke up with a book on my face…

-In this article, I will explore seven remarkable books.
+In this article, I will explore seven remarkable books about cancer.
 They helped me and might help you navigate the journey we were forced to take.

 Books on Coping with Cancer Diagnosis